afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ParseState)`.
 The question is how to encapsulate the parsing steps.
 The authors use a newtype declaration to achieve this.
-This is a surprise move, as there was no example of putting a function inside a newtype constructor, and it is one of the things I don't really get, even after writing this walk-through.
-Here's a sample that you can copy-paste into ghci to help you at least get thebasic idea:
+This is a surprise move, as there was no example of putting a function inside a newtype constructor, and it is one of the things I don't really get.
+The role of this pattern in monadic Haskell code becomes clear only once similar monads such as `State` or `Reader` are introduced.

+Here's a sample that you can copy-paste into ghci to help you at least get the basic idea:

 ```haskell
 newtype IntOperation a = IntOperation { process :: a -> Either String a }